Do you know the price of beauty? Often, it has nothing to do with money. The rising awareness of health has made natural products all the rage.

 It’s no secret commercial dye is full of chemicals!
 First, ammonia and hydrogen peroxide lift your original hair color.
 You’ll need a lot more if your hair is dark.
 Next, colorless aromatic amines react with hydrogen peroxide.
 This interaction creates a pigment, but darker colors need higher concentrations of aromatic amines.

 But the effects don’t stop there.
-Regular hair dye use is linked to cancers of the bladder, breast, bone marrow, and blood.1 It can also cause hair breakage, dryness, skin
+Regular hair dye use is linked to cancers of the bladder, breast, bone marrow, and blood.1 It can also cause hair breakage, dryness, skin inflammation, eye irritation, and even blindness.2 Suddenly, henna seems so much better.
+Or is it?

 Possible Side Effects Of Henna Hair Dye